txemi/list_sort_from_user_item_pair_votes/README.md

 ## TODO
 * input CSV improvements: better autodetection of ID and item description, perhaps passing as argument
 * Some renaming (items.csv.out.csv...)
-* Some certainty and conflict stats on out.csv
+* Some certainty and conflicting votes stats on out.csv

 That's all!